Oklahoma's Cottage Food Law

 Create compliant labels in seconds

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the Oklahoma required disclaimer and allergen labeling — so your labels are always inspection-ready.

 Oklahoma allows online orders

-Launch your online bakery storefront
+Launch an online bakery storefront

 Bill tracking data provided by LegiScan